Frank Cobden: The 1870 University Match

 The match, scheduled for three days, was finished in two.
 Cambridge scored 147 in their first innings.
 Oxford made 175 in reply, with Cobden taking 4/41.
 Cambridge slumped to 40/5 in their second innings, only 12 runs ahead, with Charles Francis doing most of the damage.
 William Yardley then came in to join John Dale, and they added 116 for the sixth wicket.
 Yardley made exactly 100, the first hundred ever made in the fixture.
 Dale scored 67.
 Cambridge finished with 206, with Francis taking 7/102.

 Oxford needed 179 to win.
 Cobden took the wicket of Walter Hadow for a duck and Oxford were 0/1.
 However they recovered and reached 153/3 at one point, needing only another 26, thanks to 69 from Cuthbert Ottaway and 44 from Arthur Fortescue.
 Though wickets then began to fall, they progressed to 175/6, and their victory seemed assured.
 At that point Edward Ward dismissed Francis.
 Ward had taken six of the seven wickets to fall.
 He finished with the fine figures of 6/29 from 32 four ball overs.

 When Cobden began what proved to be the final over, the score was still 175/7, with four runs needed to win.
 From the first ball, Frederick Hill played a shot which seemed sure to reach the boundary and thus to win the match.
 However it was brilliantly fielded and the batsmen could only run one.
 Hill then had to watch the tail-enders try to cope with Cobden in poor light.
 Samuel Butler was caught off the second ball of the over and William Stewart was bowled by the third.
 With four-ball overs at that time, Cobden had one ball left.
 If the batsman, Thomas Belcher, could survive it, then Hill would face the next over and would probably see Oxford home.
 But Cobden made no mistake and Belcher was bowled.
 Cobden finished with figures of 4/35, and 8/76 in the match.

 Later life

-In 1890, Cobden bought a hotel in Capel Curig, North Wales, which he renamed Cobden's Hotel.
+In 1890, Cobden bought a hotel in Capel Curig, North Wales, which he renamed Cobden's Hotel, which he sold in 1907.
 He died 7 December 1932, in Capel Curig.